States of emergency in India: National emergency under Article 352

 During a national emergency, many Fundamental Rights of Indian citizens can be suspended.
 The six freedoms under Right to Freedom are automatically suspended.
 By contrast, the Right to Life and Personal Liberty cannot be suspended according to the original Constitution.
 In January 1977, during the emergency declared controversially by Indira Gandhi, the government decided to suspend even the Right to Life and Personal Liberty by dispensing with Habeas corpus.
 Justice Hans Raj Khanna defended the Right to Life and asked: "Life is also mentioned in Article 21 and would Government argument extend to it also?".
 The Attorney General observed: "Even if life was taken away illegally, courts are helpless".

-A national emergency modifies the federal system of government to a unitary one by granting Parliament the power to make laws on the 66 subjects of the State List (which contains subjects on which the state governments can make laws).
+A national emergency modifies the quasi-federal system of government to a unitary one by granting Parliament the power to make laws on the 66 subjects of the State List (which contains subjects on which the state governments can make laws).
 Also, all state money bills are referred to the Parliament for its approval.

 During an emergency, the term of the Lok Sabha can be successively extended by intervals of up to one year, but not beyond six months after the state of emergency has been revoked.